vpildaer/42-libft/README.md

 #### ft_bzero

-Erases data by writing zeros to a set area of memory.
+Erases data by writing zeros to an area of memory.

+#### ft_calloc

+Allocates memory and sets it to zero.

 #### ft_memcpy